Same people. Same budget. Different results.

 What leaders say after working with TJ

 20+ technology leaders across 7 countries.
-Their words, unedited.
+Their words, lightly cleaned for readability.

-Working with TJ has been a transformative experience.
-His 360 degree coaching approach goes beyond just supporting me as a CTO.
-He actively engages with the entire executive team, ensuring that leadership growth happens holistically.
-His human centric methodology fosters real, practical improvements, helping build new strengths and apply learnings in real world scenarios.
-The impact has been tangible and not just in individual development.
+Working with TJ has been transformative.
+His 360-degree approach goes beyond supporting me as a CTO.
+He engages with the broader executive team, which means the leadership shift happens across the business, not just in one seat.
+The impact has been practical, visible, and broader than individual development.

 What happens without intervention

 The slow bleed continues.
-Another year of spending $1.5M on activity, not outcomes.
-Your best developers leave for companies with better leadership.
-Competitors who invested in their technology functions move faster.
+Another year of spending heavily on activity rather than outcomes.
+Strong developers leave for places with better leadership.
+Competitors who invested in how their technology functions operate pull further ahead.

-Eventually, the CEO fires the CTO.
-Hires a replacement.
-Spends six months on transition and twelve months getting the new person up to speed.
-And without changing the system, the cycle repeats.
+Eventually, the CEO replaces the leader, spends months on transition, then spends more time getting the new person up to speed.
+If the underlying system stays broken, the cycle repeats.

 The problem is rarely just the person.
-It’s usually the system they’re operating in.
-Fix the system and you often fix the person too.
-That’s what the operating rhythm does.
+It is usually the system they are operating in.
+Fix the system and you often improve the leader with it.
+That is what the operating rhythm is designed to do.